 (b) place the accused in the custody of a designated person or organization agreeing to supervise him;

 (c) place restrictions on the travel, association or place of abode of the accused during the period of release; and

 (d) impose any other condition deemed reasonably necessary to assure appearance, including a condition that the person return to custody after specified hours.

-If the magistrate or municipal judge finds that an unconditional release would create an unreasonable risk of flight or would create a risk to the community, and also finds that a secured bond is the best condition suited for the case, the defendant may come up with one of several kinds of security which the judge must accept.
+If the magistrate or municipal judge finds that an unconditional release would create an unreasonable risk of flight or would create a risk to the community or an individual, and also finds that a secured bond is the best condition suited for the case, the defendant may come up with one of several kinds of security which the judge must accept.
 The defendant may obtain a commercial security, or he may find friends or relatives who can act as surety for him.

 A magistrate or municipal judge may accept a real property interest as security for a bail bond.
 The defendant may be permitted to deposit cash or negotiable securities, such as a certified check, equal to the amount of the bond.
 State v.
 Harrelson, 211 S.C.
 11, 43 S.E.2d 593 (1947).
 "South Carolina does not permit any judge to require that bond be in cash."
 1973 S. C. Op.
 Atty.
 Gen. 55.
 In cases of state or municipal motor vehicle violations, §17-15-230 requires that a magistrate or municipal judge accept, in lieu of cash bail or bond, guaranteed arrest bond certificates, in an amount not to exceed $1,500, issued by an automobile club or association.
 However, these certificates are unacceptable when the offense is driving under the influence of intoxicating liquors or drugs or for a felony.